Cendukka/Open-DaaS/readme.md

 ##Open DaaS - Open Data as a Service

+##About the Project

 This project was to develop a textile recycling open data platform where you can efficiently and easily to generate and handle the data of recycled textiles.

-##About the Project
-This project was my first real customer project where I was contributing and where I was the project manager.
 The project was made inside the learning environment called TheFirma.
 The project was made with a group of developers, 4-6 members.

 ##About the system